thephpleague/route/docs/unstable/dependency-injection.md

 ## Using a Container

-In these examples, we will be using [league/container](https://container.thephpleague.com/) to demonstrate how to easily implement a dependency injection container with route.
+In these examples, we will be using [league/container](https://container.thephpleague.com/) to demonstrate how to easily implement a dependency injection container with Route.

 Consider that we have a controller class that needs a template renderer to load and render our HTML templates.